SmileycorpMC/raids-backport/README.md

 Advancements

-Hero of the Village Effects (Discounts only for the moment)
+Hero of the Village Effects

 Pillager Outposts (Watchtowers Only)